User-Defined Functions

 Return statements

-Return statements, such as the one on the last line of the definition of relative_diff above, are only allowed in the bodies of function definitions.
+above, are only allowed in the bodies of function definitions.
 Return statements may appear anywhere in a function, but functions with non-void return types must end in a return statement.

-Reject statements
+Reject and error statements

-The Stan reject statement provides a mechanism to report errors or problematic values encountered during program execution.
+statement provides a mechanism to report errors or problematic values encountered during program execution.
 It accepts any number of quoted string literals or Stan expressions as arguments.
 This statement is typically embedded in a conditional statement in order to detect bad or illegal outcomes of some processing step.

 Catching errors